fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 ## filter

-Once again, here goes the wikipedia definition
+Once again, here goes the Wikipedia definition

 > **filter** is a higher-order function that processes a data structure (usually a list) in some order to produce a new data structure containing exactly those elements of the original data structure for which a given predicate returns the boolean value `true`